andy-96/nlp-reddit-worldnews/README.md

 `/alexa-skill`: Code of the skill.
 Can be uploaded to the alexa developer console directly or on Amazon Lambda `/api`: Main repo of the API and model
 `/assets`: Images, PDFs, etc.
-`data`: Raw and processed data
+`/data`: Raw and processed data
-`data-acquisition`: Jupyter notebooks and Python code for acquiring the data `hot-take-model`: Tensorflow's SavedModel of our hot-take-model
+`/data-acquisition`: Jupyter notebooks and Python code for acquiring the data `/hot-take-model`: Tensorflow's SavedModel of our hot-take-model

 ### Data Acquisition